Capitol Hill Banner Design Contest

 This is a collaborative mixed media entry.
 The champagne glass is anchored by a fun sneaker and socks, hipsters on the hill.
 The Capitol floats in the glass, and the champagne bubbles show icons of the hill – a Sousaphone; a baseball, gingko leaves, Eastern Market, a dog, an indoor swimmer, a plate of food, and a fish for the river.
 The swizzle stick is the metro line.

-Artists are invited to submit their entries in a silent auction that will be held at the BID’s Annual Meeting on Tuesday, February 28th at 8:00am at Hill Center.
-The proceeds will be split between the artists and the BID’s Ready, Willing & Working program.
+Artists were invited to submit their entries in a silent auction that was held at the BID’s Annual Meeting on Tuesday, February 28th 2017 at 8:00am at Hill Center.
+The proceeds were split between the artists and the BID’s Ready, Willing & Working program – over $2,000 was raised for the artists and RWW!

 We hope you enjoy seeing the new banners around the neighborhood!
 Thank you to our wonderful local artists who showed us that it really is all here on the Hill.